grasdk/mopidy-party/README.rst

     hide_pause = false    # Change to true to hide the pause button hide_skip = false     # Change to true to hide the skip button style = dark.css      # Stylesheet to use.
-Also embedded is original.css (light theme)
+Also embedded is original.css (light theme) source_prio = local   # Source search priority.
+Allows you to configure your best or fastest sources first for tidal               # faster response times.
+One source per line. spotify
+      youtube
+    source_blacklist = cd # Blacklist sources you don't want mopidy-party to search.
+No need to disable the plugins. file                # One source per line.

 Project resources
 =================